Yash182023/Chess_Mania/README.md

 {
   "fen": "rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1"
 }
-Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request or report issues in the issue tracker.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-yaml
 ---